zhdk/tpf-client/README.md

 #### Configure

 Before anything, open 'Settings' and configure the field 'server' and 'name'.
-If you don't know about a server, you can run your own (see https://github.com/zhdk/tpf-server for details).
+If you don't know about a server, you can run your own (see https://github.com/zhdk/tpf-server/ for details).

-All parameters from the 'Settings' panel need to be configured prior to connecting to the server.
+The parameter 'blocksize'  from the 'Settings' panel needs to be configured prior to connecting to the server.
 Any changes will take only effect after a reconnection.
-The parameters 'samplerate' and 'blocksize' must be shared by all clients.
+The parameters 'samplerate' and 'client_version' (not configurable)  must be shared by all clients in the same room.
 An error is displayed, when a mismatch occurs.
 The first client joining a room sets those parameters for the lifetime of the room.
 The room exists as long as there are any clients connected to it.

 #### Connect